GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 ## Extracting data from the API response

 Back to Mailchimp's API, let's extract the list of all the email addresses from the response.
-These are contained under the `email_address` field under `members`:
+These are contained under the `email_address` property on each item of the `members` list:

 ```json
 {